-Here is a man with a pale face and extinguished eyes, crouching on the fifth floor with broken legs.
+Here is a man with a pale face and fifth floor with broken legs.
 He was a striker in the coal industry so the company's agents drove a motor truck into the picketing crowd and crippled him.

 Bell is ringing.